laneboysrc/hk310-expansion/hk310-info.rst

 This packet is sent after power on and every time a model is changed.

-It is repeated 3 times, and often disrupts an ongoing transmission, causing CRC errors.
+It is repeated 3 times every 46.4ms, and often disrupts an ongoing transmission, causing CRC errors -- which is most likely the reason for repeating it three times.

+Changing a model takes 197.3ms, then 3 model number commands are sent, and then the first Stick data (or Failsafe) packet after 168.1ms.

 ::